the-events-calendar/tec-cli/readme.txt

 = Requirements =

-* PHP 5.2.4 or greater (recommended: PHP 5.4 or greater)
+* PHP 5.3.29 or greater (recommended: PHP 5.4 or greater)
-* WordPress 3.9 or above
+* WordPress 4.5 or above
 * jQuery 1.11.x
-* The Events Calendar 3.12.4 or above
+* The Events Calendar 4.5.4 or above
 * Community Events 3.12.1 or above
-* Event Tickets 4.0 or above
+* Event Tickets 4.5.4 or above
 * Tickets Plus 4.0 or above

 == Documentation ==

-Event Generator extends the functionality of Modern Tribe's The Events Calendar (http://m.tri.be/3j), Community Events, Event Tickets, and Tickets Plus to allow for frontend event submission with tickets on your WordPress site.
+Tribe-CLI extends the functionality of Modern Tribe's The Events Calendar (http://m.tri.be/3j), Community Events, Event Tickets, and Tickets Plus to allow for frontend event submission with tickets on your WordPress site.

 All of our online documentation can be found on <a href="http://m.tri.be/eu">our documentation site</a>.